 About the Author

 Geneviève Nedder is the director and founder of Body Fundamentals, Inc., a Pilates & Wellness business founded in 1996.
-She is a certified Perfect Health Lifestyle educator, trained by Dr. Deepak Chopra.
-Geneviève is also an Ayurvedic Lifestyle Consultant and Counselor qualified to instruct and counsel clients in Ayurveda, mindfulness, conscious communication, emotional freedom techniques, meditation, and nutrition.
-She teaches one-on-one, group classes, and corporate wellness programs on achieving vibrant health through Movement, Meditation, Mindfulness, and Nutrition.
+She is a certified Perfect Health Lifestyle educator, trained by Dr. Deepak Chopra and his team, and an Ayurvedic Consultant and Certified Health Coach.
+She consults clients of all ages to live an optimal lifestyle through holistic health, meditation, and movement.
+She teaches 1:1, group classes, and employee wellbeing programs in person and online.
+This year she celebrates her 30th anniversary of practicing and teaching Pilates.
 In addition to specialized and comprehensive Pilates certifications, Geneviève is a Chopra Health Educator.